junwatu/news-analysis-chatgpt-nodejs-griddb/README.md

 4. News Tagging with ChatGPT: The processed data is then fed to ChatGPT, a state-of-the-art AI language model.
 ChatGPT analyzes the data and generates content tags based on the context and relevant keywords.

-5. Presenting the Data to the User with React: After the data has been processed, stored, and tagged, it is important to present it in an accessible and user-friendly format.
+5. Presenting the Data to the user with React: After the data has been processed, stored, and tagged, it is important to present it in an accessible and user-friendly format.
 In this case, React, a popular JavaScript library for building user interfaces, is utilized to create a web-based application that displays news and tags.

 In summary, the updated flow diagram represents a system that employs Node.js for data acquisition and processing, GridDB for data storage, ChatGPT for news tagging, and React for creating a user-friendly interface that presents the data to end-users, resulting in a comprehensive and efficient multi-news data handling solution.